CBEP-SoCB-Details/LCWMD_Monitoring/Analysis/DO_Frequencies_Trend.md

-A check for a long-term trend in LCWMD ‘Diurnal Exceedences’ of Class C DO Standards
+A check for a long-term trend in LCWMD ‘Diurnal Exceedances’ of Class C DO Standards
 ================
 Curtis C. Bohlen, Casco Bay Estuary Partnership.